Take in the beauty and history of one of the country’s most beloved parks with a tour highlighting outdoor recreation and charming lodges.

 The rustic yet comfortable rooms offer modest amenities with anything but modest views.
 The hotel also features a dining room, pizzeria, lounge, reading room, and daily ranger activities.
 Overnight Lake McDonald Lodge.
 (B)

 Your Glacier National Park adventure comes to an end today.
-A host will assist you with your transfer to the airport or train station for your return trip home.
+A group transfer to Glacier Park International Airport will accommodate flights departing after 1:00 p.m.
 (B)

 Amtrak accommodations are available in Coach class, Roomette, and Bedroom.
 Coach accommodations include a reclining seat with leg rest.
 Roomette accommodations include a private cabin featuring two comfortable seats beside a picture window during the day, converting to an upper and lower berth at night.
 Bedroom accommodations feature a sofa and chair by day, and upper and lower berth by night.
 Bedroom accommodations also include a sink and self-enclosed toilet and shower.
 All travelers have access to the Sightseer Lounge.
 Roomette and Bedroom accommodations include all meals aboard the train.

 + Vacations by Rail can supply connecting rail from your closest Amtrak Station

 Hotel accommodations are based on availability; substitutes will be similar in quality and amenities.

 It is your responsibility to check and fulfill the passport, visa, health and immigration requirements applicable to your itinerary.
 We do not accept any responsibility if you cannot travel, or incur any other loss because you have not complied with any passport, visa, immigration requirements or health formalities.
 You agree to reimburse us in relation to any fines or other losses which we incur as a result of your failure to comply with any passport, visa, immigration requirements or health formalities.